 The Armed Forces Covenant

 Northamptonshire Police is proud to support the UK’s military community.
-On June 20, 2017, Chief Constable Simon Edens signed the Armed Forces Covenant, a pledge to treat service personnel and their families with fairness and respect.
+On June 20, 2017, the force's former Chief Constable Simon Edens signed the Armed Forces Covenant, a pledge to treat service personnel and their families with fairness and respect.

 Written into law, the covenant states that Armed Forces personnel, veterans or their families will not be disadvantaged by their military life when accessing goods and services, compared to other citizens.
 It also recognises that in some circumstances special treatment may be appropriate, especially for the injured or bereaved.

 In signing the covenant, we have pledged to publicise our commitment to its principles.
-You can read them here, and also submit feedback on how you think we are doing.
+You can read them below, and also submit feedback on how you think we are doing.